GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 By way of context, if looking inside the machine from the back, the left of the power switch is the brew switch.

-**Below is a snippit of the power switch which is in the schematics.
+**Below is a snippet of the power switch which is in the schematics.
 The red box is showing example of where piggyback should connect.**

 On the power switch - wire in the middle **left** as LIVE and middle **right** as GND.